vele616/monorepo/packages/jobboard/website/content/jobs/senior-frontend-typescript-react-react-native-developer-drops-ffEYm.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/drops"
 companyWebsite: "http://languagedrops.com/"
-summary: "To apply as a senior frontend at Drops, you preferably need to have 5 years of experience in software."
+summary: "To apply as a senior frontend developer at Drops, you preferably need to have 2 years of experience in building apps with React or React Native with state management tools."
 summaryBackup: "Drops is looking for a senior frontend that has experience in: #reactjs, #management, #typescript."
-featured: 20
+featured: 7
 ---

 ## Description